ARSHEENA/ARSHEENA.github.io/week1.md

 ###Day3

 Ubuntu installation continue...
-Y
-esterday it was not installed in many of the computers. so today also the day started off installing linux , updating it etc.It took  almost 2 hours \ get the linux installed in all computers.
+Yesterday it was not installed in many of the computers. so today also the day started off installing linux , updating it etc.It took  almost 2 hours get the linux installed in all computers.

+####CAD-Computer Aided Design

+Luciano introduced CAD(Computer Aided design),and how we can use a Computer-aided design (CAD)in the creation, modification, analysis, or optimization of a design,importance of CAD during Fab Academy.

+Computer-aided design (CAD) is the use of computer programs to create two- or three-dimensional (2D or 3D) graphical representations of physical objects.
+CAD software may be specialized for specific applications.
+CAD is widely used for computer animation and special effects in movies, advertising, and other applications where the graphic design itself is the finished product.
+CAD is also used to design physical products in a wide range of industries, where the software performs calculations for determining an optimum shape and size for a variety of product and industrial design applications.

+Luciano showed us different CAD softwares and he suggested to use Rhinoceros(for Windows),Rhino can create, edit, analyze, and translate NURBS curves, surfaces, and solids in Windows.
+There are no limits on complexity, degree, or size.

+He gave a brief description about commands in Rhino and showed how to design a mould using Rhino.

+### Day4
+####Design using Rhinos

+Today was completely for Rhinoceros,Luciano taught us each and every command using to design and gave an assignment,